 No Longer Accepting New Applications

-$6.5 million in Capital funds will be available to cover the additional costs incurred by choosing more efficient project options– such as higher efficiency heating systems or windows.
+$6.5 million in Capital funds were made available to cover the additional costs incurred by choosing more efficient project options– such as higher efficiency heating systems or windows.
 By offering this grant, the state is leading by example, investing in Washington’s clean energy future.

-This grant will allow state agencies and institutions to invest in infrastructure that is more energy efficient.
+This grant allows state agencies and institutions to invest in infrastructure that is more energy-efficient.
 By investing now, operational and lifetime costs and environmental impacts are reduced.

-State agencies and institutions with projects that can be modified to increase efficiency and environmental performance can apply for this grant.
-The original project must have existing funding under the 2019 – 21 Capital Budget.
+State agencies and institutions with projects that can be modified to increase efficiency and environmental performance were eligible to apply for this grant.
+The original project was required to have existing funding under the 2019 – 21 Capital Budget.